-"Most people are acquainted with the so-called three-year system of the piano manufacturers, under which anyone renting a piano for three years becomes the owner of the piano after the expiration of that period.
+Most people are acquainted with the so-called three-year system of the piano manufacturers, under which anyone renting a piano for three years becomes the owner of the piano after the expiration of that period.
 Prior to the introduction of this system it was almost as difficult for people of limited income to acquire a good piano as it was for them to acquire their own house.
 Year after year such people had paid the rent for the piano and spent two or three times the money the piano was worth.
-What applies to a piano applies also to a house...
-However, as a house costs more than a plano, ... it takes longer to pay off the purchase price in rent.
-In consequence the directors have entered into an arrangement with house-owners in various parts of London and its suburbs which enables them to offer the members of the BIRKBECK BUILDING SOCIETY and others a great selection of houses in the most diverse parts of the town.
-The system which the Board of Directors intends to put into operation is as follows: it will let these houses for twelve and a half years and at the end of this period, providing that the rent has been paid regularly, the tenant will become the absolute owner of the house without any further payment of any kind...
-The tenant can also contract for a shorter space of time with a higher rental, or for a longer space of time with a lower rental ...
-People of limited income, clerks, shop assistants, and others can make themselves independent of landlords immediately by becoming members of the BIRKBECK BUILDING SOCIETY."
+What applies to a piano applies also to a house....
+However, as a house costs more than a piano, ...it takes longer to pay off the purchase price in rent.
+In consequence the directors have entered into an arrangement with house-owners in various parts of London and its suburbs which enables them to offer the members of the Birkbeck Building Society and others a great selection of houses in the most diverse parts of the town.
+The system which the Board of Directors intends to put into operation is as follows: it will let these houses for twelve and a half years and at the end of this period, providing that the rent has been paid regularly, the tenant will become the absolute owner of the house without any further payment of any kind....
+The tenant can also contract for a shorter space of time with a higher rental, or for a longer space of time with a lower rental....
+People of limited income, clerks, shop assistants and others can make themselves independent of landlords immediately by becoming members of the Birkbeck Building Society.

 That is clear enough.
 There is no mention of workers, but there is of people of limited income, clerks and shop assistants, etc., and in addition it is assumed that, as a rule, the applicants already possess a piano.
-In fact we do not have to do here with workers at all but with petty bourgeois and those who would like and are able to become such; people whose incomes gradually rise as a rule, even if within certain limits, such as clerks and similar employees.
+In fact we do not have to do here with workers at all but with petit bourgeois and those who would like and are able to become such; people whose incomes gradually rise as a rule, even if within certain limits, such as clerks and similar employees.
 The income of the worker, on the contrary, at best remains the same in amount, and in reality falls in proportion to the increase of his family and its growing needs.
 In fact only a few workers can, by way of exception, belong to such societies.
 On the one hand their income is too low, and on the other hand it is of too uncertain a character for them to be able to undertake responsibilities for twelve and a half years in advance.
 The few exceptions where this is not valid are either the best-paid workers or foremen.

-We add here a little contribution on the way in which these building associations, and in particular the London building associations, are managed.
-As is known, almost the whole of the land on which London is built belongs to about a dozen aristocrats, including the most eminent, the Duke of Westminster, the Duke of Bedford, the Duke of Portland, etc. They originally leased out the separate building sites for a period of ninety-nine years, and at the end of that period took
+&lt;sup>35 We add here a little contribution on the way in which these building associations, and in particular the London building associations, are managed.
+As is known, almost the whole of the land on which London is built belongs to about a dozen aris-